w3c/wot/TF-TD/Tutorial.md

 This can be transformed into JSON-LD representation (the JSON-LD file can be downloaded here).

-Note: Currently, a context JSON-LD file is developed for the WoT TD.
-If this file is ready and accessable via a known URI, @context can simple refer to it and there is no need the "td:" prefixes.
+[Note: Currently, a context JSON-LD file is developed for the WoT TD.
+If this file is ready and accessible via a known URI, @context can simple refer to it.
+The "td:" prefixes will be obsolete then.]

 ```
 {